 Daventry Country Park – Daventry – Northamptonshire

-My kids got very excited when we spotted Blackcaps, Nuthatch, Robin, Goldfinch, Tree creepers and even a Buzzard amongst the abundant species of ducks and geese on the lake.
-As a school teacher in the town I also started to bring the young people down from the Southbrook for nature talks from the Park Rangers and I even managed to get the students to complete some conservation work as part of a community based learning scheme at our school.
+My children got very excited when we spotted Blackcaps, Nuthatch, Robin, Goldfinch, Tree creepers and sometimes even a Buzzard or Jay amongst the abundant species of ducks and geese on the lake.
+As a school teacher in the town I also started to bring the young people down from the Southbrook for nature talks from the Park Rangers and I even managed to get the students to complete some conservation work as part of a community based learning scheme at the school.

 Two Mute Swans